Full Moon on

 Moon after descending node

-3 days after descending node on 20 May 2005 at 22:02 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 2 June 2005 at 15:14 in ♈ Aries.
+3 days after descending node on 20 May 2005 at 22:02 in ♎ Libra the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 2 June 2005 at 15:14 in ♈ Aries.

 Moon before southern standstill

-12 days since the previous standstill on 12 May 2005 at 00:42 in ♋ Cancer when the Moon has reached North declination of ∠28.317°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-28.270° at the point of next southern standstill on 25 May 2005 at 23:03 in ♐ Sagittarius.
+12 days since the last northern standstill on 12 May 2005 at 00:42 in ♋ Cancer when the Moon has reached North declination of ∠28.317° the lunar orbit is extending southward over the next day to face maximum declination of ∠-28.270° at the point of next southern standstill on 25 May 2005 at 23:03 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy